Hang-gliding Introductory day

 hang gliding tandems

-A spectacular way to get airborne... towed behind a jeep, you get catapulted into the sky, high above the breath-taking West Coast scenery.
+A spectacular way to get airborne... towed behind a 4wd or a winch, you get catapulted into the sky, high above breath-taking scenery.

 The instructor releases and we can then fly however you wish, from a nice relaxing float to adrenaline surging aerobatic swoops.